The Large and Likely Inefficiency of Stable Matching Mechanisms: Model

 A \emph{mechanism} associates a matching to every school choice problem.
 We are mainly interested in the \emph{student-proposing Deferred Acceptance (DA) mechanism} \citep{gale1962}, which works as follows:

 \begin{enumerate}[leftmargin=2cm] \item[Round 1:] Every student applies to her most preferred school.
-Every school tentatively accepts the best students according to its priority, up to its capacity, and rejects the rest. \item[Round $k$:] Every student rejected in the previous round applies to her next best school.
-Among both new applicants and previously accepted students, every school accepts the best students according to its priority, up to its capacity, and rejects the rest. \end{enumerate}
+Every school tentatively accepts its most preferred applicant according to its priority and rejects the rest. \item[Round $k$:] Every student rejected in the previous round applies to her next best school.
+Among new applicants and any previously accepted student, every school tentatively accepts its most preferred student according to its priority and rejects the rest. \end{enumerate}

 The procedure stops when there is a round without any new rejection.
-We use $\da(P)$ to denote the unique resulting matching generated by DA in school choice problem $P$. $\da_i(P)$ denotes the school to which student $i$ is assigned. $\da^{-1}_s(P)$ denotes the set of students assigned to school $s$ in $\da(P)$.
+We use $\da(P)$ to denote the unique resulting matching generated by DA in school choice problem $P$. $\da_i(P)$ denotes the school to which student $i$ is assigned. $\da^{-1}_s(P)$ denotes the student assigned to school $s$ in $\da(P)$.

-Similarly, we will use $\eada$ to denote an arbitrary mechanism that returns a Pareto-efficient allocation that dominates DA.
+Similarly, we will use $\eada$ to denote an arbitrary mechanism that returns a Pareto-efficient allocation that weakly Pareto-dominates DA.
 We use $\mathcal M(P)$ to denote the class of such mechanisms for school choice problem $P$, which include Efficiency-Adjusted Deferred Acceptance (EADA) and Top Trading Cycles using DA's allocation as endowments (DA+TTC).